alvarop/protox/README.md

 ### Current Status
 #### Super Current
 I screwed up and thought they used encryption.
-They do write to teh data whitening/encryption register during pairing, but only to enable CRC on the radio!
+They do write to the data whitening/encryption register during pairing, but only to enable CRC on the radio!
 This means listening in (and possibly jumping in) is much easier than I previously thought.

 I've added a bunch of packet sniffing features to the firmware.
 It will now scan all channels until it finds a remote transmitting.
 It won't be able to follow the entire conversation unless it has a matching device ID, so there's a command to set that.
 There's also one to enable/disable CRC on the radio, so it can listen before and after pairing.